Skip to content

 except FileNotFoundError:

-Use context managers - Leverage the with statement to automatically close files:
+Use context managers - Leverage the with statement to automatically close files, even if errors occur:

 with open('data.txt', 'w') as file:

-Set encoding - Set the encoding for non-ASCII characters explicitly:
+Set encoding - Set the encoding explicitly when working with non-ASCII characters:

 with open('data.txt', 'w', encoding='utf-8') as file: